DHTMLX/docs-suite/docs/grid/api/grid_history_config.md

 The `history` property can be set in two ways:
 - as a *boolean* value it enables or disables the `History` module upon the component initialization
 - as an *object* it enables the module and allows setting additional parameters:
-	- `limit` - the maximum number of actions stored in the history.
+	- `limit` - (*number*) the maximum number of actions stored in the history.
 When the limit is exceeded, the oldest actions are removed
-	- `disabled` - if `true`, the module is disabled on initialization, and no actions are recorded in the history
+	- `disabled` - (*boolean*) if `true`, the module is disabled on initialization, and no actions are recorded in the history

 The example below demonstrates configuring the module with a history limit of 10 actions.
 The module is disabled on initialization: